 - environmental violations;

-- Foreign Corrupt Practices Act;
+- the Foreign Corrupt Practices Act;

 - government contracting and grants;